How Does Long-Term Drug Rehab Work?

 The next step is a drug detox to manage withdrawal symptoms and cravings.
 Most long-term drug rehab centers offer clinical or medically supervised drug detox.
 Typically, the type of drug detox is determined by the extent of withdrawal and accompanying withdrawal symptoms.
 The severity of withdrawal symptoms varies and depends on the type of drug.
 Following drug detox, the next step involves counselling and therapy.
 Various forms of therapy are provided and include traditional and non-traditional methodologies.

 Long-term residential drug rehab programs provide daily routines of healthy activities.
 Typically, a schedule is set for each individual that offers structure and predictability.
 The goal of treatment is to create a relaxing environment that allows relief from life’s anxieties.
-Overall, the schedule depends on what the drug rehab center has to offer, and there are certain activities that are done as a group.
+Overall, the schedule depends on what the drug rehab center has to offer, and certain activities are done as a group.
 The final phase of treatment involves aftercare support, like peer support groups, 12-step meetings, and sober living homes.
-Aftercare support is essential because it provides an opportunity to become connected with other sober people and work on sobriety.
+Aftercare support is essential because it provides an opportunity to connect with other sober people and work on sobriety.

 Information on Drug Rehab